backplane-cloud/backplane-www/docs/quick-start.md

 ### Step 4 - Update Package.json

-Add `"type": "modules"` so the script can load ES modules.
+Add `"type": "module"` so the script can load ES modules.

 Add `"server": "node index.js"` to the scripts section.
 Be sure to separate with a `,`.